 In general, there is no "perfect" candidate for liposuction, though the procedure is a good fit for many people.
 First and foremost, you need to be in good heath and have reasonable expectations about what the procedure can achieve based on your body type and needs.
 Improvement – oftentimes dramatic – is possible.
 Perfection is not.
 In most cases, good candidates are within their normal weight and have elastic skin tone.
 People from almost all walks of life and in a wide age range have chosen this procedure.

-What techniques do you use for liposuction in New Jersey?
+What techniques do you use for liposuction?

 Which liposuction method is right for me?